opencobra/reconstructor/README.md

 Cite this work in your paper:

-Alwer, S., Sathe, V., Brennan, A., and McGoldrick J. "Constructor: An open-source interface for quality-controlled metabolic reconstruction."
-Available at: https://github.com/opencobra/reconstructor.
+Alwer, S., Sathe, V., Liu, Y., Cooney, J., Brennan, A., McGoldrick, J., Thiele, I., and Fleming, R.M.T.
+Constructor: An open-source interface for quality-controlled metabolic reconstruction. (in preparation)
 <!-- MARKDOWN LINKS & IMAGES -->

 <!-- Shields -->